-If your product does not work properly because of a defect in materials or workmanship, Panasonic Consumer Electronics Corporation (referred to as "the warrantor") will, for the length of the period indicated on the chart below, which starts with the date of original purchase ("warranty period"), at its option either (a) repair your product with new or refurbished parts, (b) replace it with a new or a refurbished equivalent value product, or (c) refund your purchase price.
-The decision to repair, replace or refund will be made by the warrantor.
+If your product does not work properly because of a defect in materials or consequential damages, or limitations on how long an implied warranty workmanship, Panasonic Consumer Electronics Corporation (referred to as "the warrantor") will, for the length of the period indicated on the chart below, which starts with the date of original purchase ("warranty period"), at its option either (a) repair your product with new or refurbished parts, (b) replace it with a new or a refurbished equivalent value product, or (c) refund your purchase price.
+The decision to repair, replace or refund will be made write to: by the warrantor.